johnnylaw/worth_saving/README.md

 or include worth_saving in your Gemfile with `gem 'worth_saving'` and running `bundle install`.

-One database table is required, which can be created with
+One database table called `worth_saving_drafts` is required, which can be created with

     rake worth_saving:install:migrations